Intuit Inc. [INTU] – Is there any real value to INTU Stock or is it vaporware?

 Intuit Inc. [NASDAQ:INTU]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Intuit Inc. [INTU], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 1/30/2020.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Intuit Inc. [INTU], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 1/30/2020.
 On average, stock market experts give INTU an Overweight rating.
-The average 12-month price forecast for this stock is $261.32, with the high estimate being $345.00, the low estimate being $180.00 and the median estimate amounting to $300.00.
-This is compared to its latest closing price of $250.09.
+The average 12-month price forecast for this stock is $265.36, with the high estimate being $325.00, the low estimate being $180.00 and the median estimate amounting to $280.00.
+This is compared to its latest closing price of $257.44.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Intuit Inc. [INTU] is sitting at 3.93.
 This is compared to 1 month ago, when its average rating was 3.67.

-Keep your eyes on this company’s next financial results, which are scheduled to be made public on 05/26/2020.
+Keep on the lookout for this organization’s next scheduled financial results, which are expected to be made public on 05/26/2020.

 Fundamental Analysis of Intuit Inc. [INTU]